Revisiting Event Study Designs: Robust and Efficient Estimation: Imputation-Based Estimation and Testing

-Second, the imputation approach is intuitive and transparently links the parallel trends and no anticipation assumptions to the estimator.
-Indeed, \citet{imbens2015causal} write: \emph{``At some level, all methods for causal inference can be viewed as imputation methods, although some more explicitly than others'' }(p.
-141).
-We formalize this statement in the next proposition, which shows that \emph{any} estimator unbiased for $\tau_{w}$ can be represented in the imputation way, but their way of imputing the $Y_{it}(0)$ may be less explicit and no longer efficient. \begin{prop}[Imputation representation for all unbiased estimators] Under \ref{assu:A1prime,assu:NoAnticip}, any unbiased linear estimator $\hat{\tau}_{w}$ of $\tau_{w}$ that allows for arbitrary treatment-effect heterogeneity (that is, a null \ref{assu:A2}) can be written as an imputation estimator: \begin{enumerate} \item For every treated observation, estimate expected potential untreated outcomes $A_{it}'\lambda_{i}+X_{it}'\delta$ by some unbiased linear estimator $\hat{Y}_{it}(0)$ using data from the untreated observations only; \item For each treated observation, set $\hat{\tau}_{it}=Y_{it}-\hat{Y}_{it}(0)$; \item Estimate the target by a weighted sum $\hat{\tau}_{w}=\sum_{it\in\Omega_{1}}w_{it}\hat{\tau}_{it}$. \end{enumerate} \end{prop} This result establishes an imputation representation when treatment effects can vary arbitrarily.
-We conclude this section by showing that, even when a model $\tau=\Gamma\theta$ is imposed, the previous two imputation results still apply with respect to an adjusted estimand: \begin{prop}[Imputation representation with non-trivial treatment effect model] Under \ref{assu:A1prime,assu:NoAnticip}, any linear estimator $\hat{\tau}_{w}$ of $\tau_{w}$ that is unbiased when the model $\tau=\Gamma\theta$ is imposed can be written as a linear estimator of some alternatively weighted estimand $\tau_{\tilde{w}}=\sum_{it\in\Omega_{1}}\tilde{w}_{it}\tau_{it}$ that is unbiased without restrictions on the treatment effects.
-In particular, the imputation representation in \ref{prop:generalimputation} still applies with $\hat{\tau}_{w}=\sum_{it\in\Omega_{1}}\tilde{w}_{it}\hat{\tau}_{it}$ in the third step.
-The weights $\tilde{w}_{1}=\left(\tilde{w}_{it}\right)_{it\in\Omega_{1}}$ satisfy $\Gamma'w_{1}=\Gamma'\tilde{w}_{1}$, such that $\tau_{\tilde{w}}=\tau_{w}$ when the model $\tau=\Gamma\theta$ is correct. \end{prop} This result also applies to the efficient estimator from \ref{prop:OLS-BLUE}, so we obtain an imputation representation $\hat{\tau}_{w}^{\ast}=\sum_{it\in\Omega_{1}}\tilde{w}_{it}^{*}\hat{\tau}_{it}$ that puts adjusted weights $\tilde{w}_{it}^{*}$ on treatment effects imputed as in \ref{cor:imputation}. \ref{cor:imputation-model} in the Appendix characterizes the (unique) weights $\tilde{w}_{it}^{*}$, showing that they solve a variance-minimization problem over weights $\tilde{w}_{1}$ subject to the constraint $\Gamma'w_{1}=\Gamma'\tilde{w}_{1}$.
+Second, the imputation approach is intuitive and transparently links the parallel trends and no-anticipation assumptions to the estimator.
+Indeed, \textcite{imbens2015causal} write: \emph{``At some level, all methods for causal inference can be viewed as imputation methods, although some more explicitly than others'' }(p.~141).
+We formalize this statement in the next proposition, which shows that \emph{any} estimator unbiased for $\tau_{w}$ can be represented in the imputation way, but the way of imputing the $Y_{it}(0)$ may be less explicit and no longer efficient. \begin{prop}[Imputation representation for all unbiased estimators] Under \ref{assu:A1prime,assu:A2}, any linear estimator $\hat{\tau}_{w}$ of $\tau_{w}$ that is unbiased under arbitrary treatment-effect heterogeneity (that is, a null \ref{assu:A3}) can be obtained via imputation: \begin{enumerate} \item For every treated observation, estimate expected untreated potential outcomes $A_{it}'\lambda_{i}+X_{it}'\delta$ by some unbiased linear estimator $\hat{Y}_{it}(0)$ using data from the untreated observations only; \item For each treated observation, set $\hat{\tau}_{it}=Y_{it}-\hat{Y}_{it}(0)$; \item Estimate the target by a weighted sum $\hat{\tau}_{w}=\sum_{it\in\Omega_{1}}w_{it}\hat{\tau}_{it}$. \end{enumerate} \end{prop} This result establishes an imputation representation when treatment effects can vary arbitrarily. \ref{prop:model-imputation} in the appendix establishes that the imputation structure applies even when restrictions $\tau=\Gamma\theta$ are imposed, albeit with an additional step in which the weights $w_{1}$ defining the estimand are adjusted in a way that does not change $\tau_{w}$ under the imposed model.\footnote{As a special case, we can still write the efficient estimator from \ref{thm:OLS-BLUE} as an imputation estimator from \ref{thm:imputation} with alternative weights $v_{1}^{*}$ on the imputed treatment effects. \ref{prop:imputation-model} shows that these adjusted weights $v_{1}^{*}$ solve a quadratic variance-minimization problem with a linear constraint that preserves unbiasedness under \ref{assu:A3}.
+We also provide an explicit formula for the resulting weights in \ref{prop:olsweights}.} In this sense, unbiased causal inference is equivalent to imputation in our framework.